apocalyptech/animalwellsave/README.md

 Valid values are: `firecracker`, `flute`, `lantern`, `top`, `disc`, `wand`, `yoyo`, `slink`, `remote`, `ball`, `wheel`, `uvlight`, `all`.

-Note that whenever you toggle the Disc state using this option, the game will by default attempt to set the game's quest states appropriately, to avoid having you get chased by a ghost dog.
+Note that whenever you toggle the Disc state using this option, this utility will by default attempt to set the game's quest states appropriately, to avoid having you get chased by a ghost dog.
 This can end up changing where the Mock Disc is in the gameworld.
 When giving yourself the Disc, there are two valid game states: